oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 A TPM of specific version number is required to support Windows features such as Windows Hello and BitLocker to help meet ACSC hardening guidelines for the OS.
 Windows 11 requires TPM version 2.0.

-Trusted Platform Module Design Decisions for all agencies and implementation types.
+Trusted Platform Module Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---